-Commissioned and designed by: Margaret Tedesco / 2nd floor projects
+Published and designed by Margaret Tedesco / 2nd Floor Projects, San Francisco

-An experimental essay on racial and ethnic identity (and recent cases in the art world and beyond that have elucidated related issues), authenticity, postmemory, and appropriation.
+An illustrated experimental essay on authenticity, postmemory, appropriation, and racial and ethnic identity (and recent cases in the art world and beyond that have elucidated related issues).

 “Defining the role art has to play in the midst of national, social and political upheaval is a task for more robust minds, with fewer deadlines on their hands.
 But in my survey of the Bay Area’s fall season, it’s heartening to see many institutions grappling with the same questions, along with local artists getting major museum love and artistic reminders of hope coming to the fore.